DataScientest-Studio/Template_MLOps_accidents/python-packages/model_api/README.md

 # Model API

-A Python package to train and serve an ML model.
+A Python package to train and serve an ML model of the Road Accidents application.

 ## Building the Python package

 Create a new venv:
 ```
 python3.12 -m venv .venv
 ```